 “Nowhere are the problems with statistics more blatant than in studies of genetic influences on disease.
 In 2007, for instance, researchers combing the medical literature found numerous studies linking a total of 85 genetic variants in 70 different genes to acute coronary syndrome, a cluster of heart problems.
 When the researchers compared genetic tests of 811 patients that had the syndrome with a group of 650 (matched for sex and age) that didn’t, only one of the suspect gene variants turned up substantially more often in those with the syndrome — a number to be expected by chance.

 “Our null results provide no support for the hypothesis that any of the 85 genetic variants tested is a susceptibility factor” for the syndrome, the researchers reported in the Journal of the American Medical Association.”

 Which are the right genes for ozone therapy?

 If you belong to the species of homo sapiens, chances are good you have the right genes in order to do ozone therapy.
 As a matter of fact, if you are any type of mammal, you will likely benefit from ozone therapy.

 Do you resemble any of the creatures in this photo?
-If so, then ozone therapy could benefit you.
+If so, then ozone therapy could be of benefit for you.

 With one (theoretical) exception: it is assumed by many ozone experts that people with the G6PD deficiency should not do ozone therapy since the G6P enzyme is critical for how ozone therapy works.
 I quote this is a theoretical exception since I don’t know of any cases of people with this condition who had an adverse reaction to ozone therapy.
 As a matter of fact, Prof. Bocci cites a case in his book “Ozone, a New Medical Drug” of a woman with G6PD deficiency who benefited from ozone.
 Yet, at the same time he cautions against the use of ozone therapy with the G6PD condition.